actix/actix-web/guide/src/qs_5.md

 ## Changing the default Not Found response

-If path pattern can not be found in routing table or resource can not find matching route default resource is used.
+If path pattern can not be found in routing table or resource can not find matching route, default resource is used.
 Default response is *NOT FOUND* response.
-To override *NOT FOUND* resource use `Application::default_resource()` method.
+It is possible to override *NOT FOUND* response with `Application::default_resource()` method.
-This method accepts *configuration function* same as normal resource registration with `Application::resource()` method.
+This method accepts *configuration function* same as normal resource configuration with `Application::resource()` method.

 ```rust